renderedtext/render_async/README.md

   - 'async-stop' - this will stop polling
   - 'async-start' - this will start polling.

-> Please note that events need to be dispatched to a render_async container.
+> :bulb: Please note that events need to be dispatched to a render_async container.

 An example of how you can do this looks like this: